BioGRID/BioGRID-Annotation/README.md

 + Run: **python QUICK_buildOrganisms.py** - This will create the _quick_organisms_ lookup table.

-+ Run: **python QUICK_buildAnnotation.py** - This will generate a quick lookup table of gene annotation.
++ Run: **python QUICK_buildAnnotation.py -all** - This will generate a quick lookup table of gene annotation.
 The table containing this data is simply named _quick_annotation_ due to legacy purposes.

-+ Run: **python QUICK_buildIdentifiers.py** - This will generate a quick lookup table of gene identifiers.
++ Run: **python QUICK_buildIdentifiers.py -all** - This will generate a quick lookup table of gene identifiers.
 The table containing this data is simply named _quick_identifiers_ due to legacy purposes.

 + Run: **python QUICK_buildProteins.py** - This will generate a quick lookup table of proteins.